-Mark’s Mission was set up by a group of local friends Andrew Nicholson, Derek Middlemiss and Mark Monaghan, following the devastating news in April 2024 that Mark had stage four glioblastoma, an incurable brain tumour.
+Mark’s Mission was set up by friends – Andrew Nicholson, Derek Middlemiss and Mark Monaghan – with a shared love of rugby, following the devastating news that Mark had stage four glioblastoma, an incurable brain tumour.

 Mark’s Mission

-Mark’s Mission aims to raise money through a series of ongoing fundraising events – their goal is not small – they hope to raise £100,000 for the Brian Tumour Charity, the world’s leading research-led brain tumour charity.
+Mark’s Mission aims to raise £100,000 for the Brian Tumour Charity, the world’s leading research-led brain tumour charity.
+They plan to do this through a series of ongoing fundraising events.

-For nearly 30 years the three friends have been meeting weekly for a regular catch-up and drinks, sharing trips to the rugby – as they are all supporters of the Northampton Saints and have participated in many bike rides together over the years, for local charities such as Cynthia Spencer and Cransley Hospice, as well as some that would be classed as a bit more of an endurance test including Ride London and London Night Rider.
+For nearly 30 years the three friends have been meeting weekly for a regular catch-up and drinks, sharing trips to the rugby – as they are all supporters of the Northampton Saints.
+They’ve also taken part in many bike rides together over the years, for local charities such as Cynthia Spencer and Cransley Hospice, as well as some that would be classed as a bit more of an endurance test including Ride London and London Night Rider.

 Given their shared passions, when thinking of a suitable signature event for Mark’s Mission, Andrew formulated a plan to encompass some of the things they love and so the ‘DADs’ Cycle Challenge was born.